Millionsfrost/N.Y.A-NSFW-Modlist-Skyrim/BG3 Infinite Patchways.md

 ## Installation

+Nuke Baldurs Gate 3 ( Delete everything ) : Uninstall the game completely, delete anything left of the install folder (e.g. d:/SteamLibrary/steamapps/common/Baldurs Gate 3), and delete the folder at %appdata%\Local\Larian Studios.
+This is to ensure no errant files are leftover from previous playthroughs and is especially important for preventing data mismatches that will block multiplayer.
+Nuking everything improves the odds that Listo works as expected by providing a blank slate to build up from.
+Otherwise some files like an unwanted modsettings.lsx or gustavdev could interfere with Listo.
+This is especially true now with Mod.io integration and Larian's official mod manager services.

+Also ensure that your new Baldur's Gate 3 is in a steam folder on the base of your drive (IE: C:/Steam/.../BaldursGate3), Wabbajack/MO2 might struggle if it is in a default Steam location like C:/program files(86)/Steam/.../BG3.

+Launch the game (vanilla) once to regenerate all of the folders/paths that MO2 needs.

 ###  Installing Microsoft Visual C++ Redistributable Package

 The _Microsoft Visual C++_ redistributable package is required for _Mod Organizer 2_ and you can download it from _Microsoft._ Download the x64 version under "Visual Studio 2015, 2017 and 2019" [here](https://aka.ms/vs/16/release/vc_redist.x64.exe).